 Once a biological or drug candidate is identified for development, the candidate enters the pre-clinical testing stage.
 This includes laboratory evaluation of product chemistry and formulation, as well as animal studies of pharmacology (mechanism of action, pharmacokinetics) and toxicology which may have to be conducted over lengthy periods of time, to assess the potential safety and efficacy of the product as formulated.
-Pre-clinical tests must be conducted in compliance with good laboratory practice regulations.
-Violations of these regulations can, in some cases, lead to invalidation of the studies, requiring such studies to be replicated.
+Pre-clinical tests must be conducted in compliance with good laboratory practice regulations and the Animal Welfare Act and its regulations.
+Violations of these laws and regulations can, in some cases, lead to invalidation of the studies, requiring such studies to be replicated.
 In some cases, long-term pre-clinical studies are conducted while clinical studies are ongoing.